arvapps-forked-projects/AppLock/README.md

 <p align="center"><em>AppLock in action: Securing your sensitive apps.</em></p>
 <br>

-## ✨ Unparalleled App Protection

-**AppLock: Your Digital Guardian.** Experience the next level of app security with AppLock.
-We provide cutting-edge protection for your sensitive applications, wrapped in a gorgeous, adaptive Material You interface.
-Not only does it look great, but it's built on a robust Clean Architecture, ensuring reliability and a seamless user experience.
-Keep your private data truly private, effortlessly.
+**AppLock: Your Digital Guardian.** Experience the next level of app security with cutting-edge protection for your sensitive applications, wrapped in a beautiful, adaptive
+Material 3 Expressive interface.
+Keep your private data truly private.

+And **remember**, wanting privacy does not mean you have something to hide

 <br>

 ## 🛠️ Key Features

 - **🎨 Material You Design** - Beautiful adaptive UI that complements your system theme
-- **👆 Biometric Security** - Unlock apps instantly with fingerprint or face recognition
+- **👆 Biometric Security** - Unlock apps instantly with fingerprint
+- **Anti Uninstall Protection** - Prevents others from deleting the app without password
 - **🔒 One-Tap Protection** - Secure any app with a simple toggle
-- **🔍 Smart Search** - Find apps quickly with intelligent filtering
-- **🔐 Complete Privacy** - All security data stays on your device
+- **🔐 Complete Privacy** - All data stays on your device only
 - **⚡ Real-time Protection** - Background monitoring to secure apps as they launch

 <br>